Health Benefits of Oregano: A Powerful Herb in Your Kitchen

 Here are the health benefits of oregano and the science behind it.

-This herb was already used for medicinal purposes before it became popular as a culinary spice.
-The chemical compounds of oregano can repel insects — the main reason why it’s been commonly used as a mosquito repellent.
+This herb was already used for medicinal purposes before it became famous as a culinary spice.
+Oregano’s chemical compounds can repel insects, which is the main reason why it’s been commonly used as a mosquito repellent.

 During the Greek and Roman eras, oregano leaves were used to treat sores and muscle pain.
 They’re also considered as a remedy for stomachache.